gerardroche/gerardroche.github.io/_posts/2023-06-12-my-sublime-text-setup.md

 ## Look and Feel

 - [MonokaiFree](https://packagecontrol.io/packages/MonokaiFree) - An enhanced Monokai color scheme.
-- [FileIcons](https://packagecontrol.io/packages/FileIcons) - Colored icons for files in the sidebar.
+- [FileIcons](https://packagecontrol.io/packages/FileIcons) - Colored icons for the sidebar.

 I use the **Adaptive** theme.